On this page:

 Only certain dimensions and metrics can be used together

-Check: If the metrics display data separately, but not together, it means the metrics are not creating a valid combination.
+If the metrics display data individually, but not when put together, it means the metrics are not creating a valid combination.